itom-project/itom/docs/userDoc/source/02_installation/build_documentation.rst

 checks your |itom| installation for various documentation files.
 Their latest version is the copied into the **help** folder of the build-directory.
 The search is executed for all **.qch**-files that are located in the **docs/userDoc**-directory and in the folder **plugins** or any subfolder.

 After having copied the files, a collection-file is generated (containing all qch-files) and displayed in the assistant.
-If you have a setup version of |itom|, the help-folder already contains a compile documentation file, that is displayed then.
+If you have a setup version of |itom|, the help-folder already contains a compiled documentation file, that is displayed in this case.